suzung/gsplp/part5.md

 **Hands-on lab**
 In this hands-on-lab, you will build an end-to-end data analytics with machine learning solution using Azure Synapse Analytics.
 The information will be presented in the context of a retail scenario.
 We will be heavily leveraging Azure Synapse Studio, a tool that conveniently unifies the most common data operations from ingestion, transformation, querying, and visualization.

+## Azure Purview lab

+**Full day workshop**

+**When**: Week of 14th of February - date will be disclosed later.
+**Language**: English

+Link to the lab here : [Purview lab - github](https://github.com/tayganr/purviewlab) we will be available to quick start the lab and several time during the day to answer your question.

+Questions regarding the lab will also be answered/discussed during the office hours.

 ---